doraemonkeys/queue/README.md

 # queue - arrayqueue

- -The data structure implemented using generics.
+ - The data structure implemented using generics.

 ## QuickStart